JeannieFallon/homelab-net/03_net-monit-stack/manual/01_node-metrics.md

       - Recommended resource allocation for dev VM: 2 cores, 6 GB (6144 MiB) RAM, and 32 GB disk space
   - Create a second VM to host Prometheus
       - Recommended resource allocation for Prometheus VM: 2 cores, 4 GB (4096 MiB) RAM, and 32 GB disk space
+      - Use `prometheus` as the VM name and hostname for clarity
 - WAN access

 ## Procedure